 Income from your investments can come in various forms, the most common of which include interest, dividends and capital gains.

-These income types are taxed differently by the Canada Revenue Agency.
-For example, like wages, interest income typically earned on such investments as Guaranteed Investment Certificates (GICs) or savings deposit accounts is taxed at an individual’s highest marginal tax rate, making it the least efficient form of investment income.
-By contrast, dividends paid on stocks issued by eligible Canadian corporations receive more favourable tax treatment, since this type of income benefits from the federal dividend tax credit.
-In other words, dividend income is more tax-efficient than interest income, which ultimately means that investors in dividend-paying investments keep more of what they earn after taxes.
+- Dividends paid on stocks issued by eligible Canadian corporations receive more favourable tax treatment, since this type of income benefits from the federal dividend tax credit.
+In other words, dividend income is more tax-efficient than interest income.
+This means that investors in dividend-paying investments keep more of what they earn after taxes.

 It's what you keep after tax that matters